-4. Responsibilities
+4. RESPONSIBILITIES

-- The Health Service Executive is responsible for the fluoridation of drinking water supplied through public water supplies. - Where a local authority acts as an agent of the Health Service Executive in fluoridating public water supplies it is responsible for doing so in line with any legislation or regulations which may be in place and which govern the fluoridation of water supplies. - 3.
-The local authority (and where appropriate its agent) as plant operator is responsible for implementing this Code of Practice (COP) and related Standard Operating Procedures (SOP). - It is the responsibility of all personnel involved with the fluoridation process to ensure compliance with the Regulations made under the Health (Fluoridation of Water Supplies Act) 1960 and they should be adequately trained.
+- 1. The Health Service Executive is responsible for the fluoridation of drinking water supplied through public water supplies. - 2.
+Irish Water acts as an agent of the Health Service Executive in fluoridating public water supplies and it is responsible for doing so in line with any legislation or regulations which may be in place and which govern the fluoridation of water supplies. - 3.
+The local authority (as agent of Irish Water under its Service Level Agreement) is responsible for implementing this Code of Practice (COP) and related Standard Operating Procedures (SOP).
+A local fluoridation monitoring committee comprising of membership from the HSE, and the local authority plant engineer/operative (membership should now also include representation from Irish Water) should meet regularly to review the operation of water fluoridation in their area.
+This is outlined in letters from the Department of Health to the Chief Executive Officers of the Health Boards in 1992 (Mc Loughlin et al 2005, Appendix 5)

+4. It is the responsibility of all personnel involved with the fluoridation process to ensure compliance with the Regulations made under the Health (Fluoridation of Water Supplies Act) 1960 and they should be adequately trained (for example the Water Services Training Group (http://water.lasntg.ie/index.asp), or equivalent, provides a one day course on the Fluoridation of Water Supplies).